Integrated BioSci Research On Atara Biotherapeutics: What's Next After CAR-T?

 About Atara

 As alluded, Atara Biotherapeutics is focusing on the innovation of individualized medicine to target severe and life-threatening diseases like virus-induced cancers.
 Before we go over the pipeline, we wish to explain to readers the underlying science of chimeric antigen receptor and T cells antigen receptors (CAR-T).
 This approach is basically the priming of the general immune system (T cells) so that they can better recognize and kill cancer cells.

 Of note, there are two types of T cells, helper CD4 (helper) T cells and CD8 (killer) T cells.
 Helper T cells are geared toward priming the memory of the immune system for better antigen (virus and cancer) detection, which then recruits other immune systems cells to come in for the kill.
 In contrast, killer T cells’ main function is to find and destroy the virus.
 And, this has important ramifications for Atara’s technology, of which we will present later.

 The main difference between the approved CAR-T (Yescarta) versus CAR-T of Atara is that Yescarta primed the Helper T cells while Atara’s CAR-T empowered Killer T cells.
 Since CD8 T cells are adept at attacking viruses, this makes sense that Atara’s drugs are aimed at treating various cancers and diseases caused mainly by viruses.
 Accordingly, the company is studying a vast number of therapeutics in various types of diseases, including blood cancers, solid tumors, autoimmune diseases, and infectious diseases.

 The common denominator (investors need to keep in mind) is that these conditions are due to viruses.
 You might say, wait a minute, multiple sclerosis is an autoimmune disease rather than infectious!
 True and false.
 By definition, the said disease is due to the body's defense system going haywire (and attacks itself).
 Nonetheless, there is a growing school of thoughts that autoimmune diseases are in large part due to the certain innate viruses dormant in our DNA (intron) sequences (which are being activated to incite the immune system to attack itself).

 While conventional treatments to autoimmune diseases (that suppress the immune system) are efficacious, the treatment of autoimmune diseases by priming the immune system like killer T cells to better recognize and clear out those viruses can be far superior with less adverse effects.

 We prognosticate that an overwhelming majority of the conditions being studied by Atara will achieve positive data results.
-In the foreseeable future, various molecules will post robust phase 2 and 3 outcomes.
+In the foreseeable future, various molecules will post robust Phase 2 and 3 outcomes.
 And, the mentioned novel treatment modalities will subsequently gain regulatory approvals.
 Of note, we are most interested in how this form of treatment affects autoimmune diseases (as it fits with our theory that autoimmune disease itself is caused, at least in part, by viruses).

 Source: Dr. Tran BioSci (Adapted from Atara)